How do I start?

 LDS copywork links - Try this free Yahoo group for LDS Copywork.
 They e-mail copywork M-F.

 Book of Abraham Project - Online LDS texts.
-History of the Church (or "Annotated Joseph Smith History"), writings of Joseph Smith, Historic journals, Hugh Nibley and more.
+History of the Church (or "Annotated Joseph Smith History"), writings of Joseph Smith, Hugh Nibley, historic journals, old newspapers, and more.

 Marriot Library (at University of Utah) - Digital collections online.
 Has some early pioneer history (and general Utah history, of course.)